Multiorbital singlet pairing and $d+d$ superconductivity: Introduction

 We make a case for the matrix singlet pairing's naturalness by presenting an in-depth analysis of the $s\tau_3$ pairing state.
 Written in the band basis, the $s\tau_3$ pairing has the intra- and inter-band $d+d $ form, but it remains an irreducible $B_{1g}$ representation of the (tetragonal $D_{4h}$) PG.
-The unusual $d+d$ pairing state is to be contrasted with its more commonly discussed $d+id$ counterpart.
+The unusual $d+d$ pairing state is to be contrasted with its more commonly discussed $d+\text{i}d$ counterpart.
 Nonetheless, it is well defined.
-We demonstrate this point by showing that the $d+d$ singlet pairing state can be compared and contrasted with the more familiar $d+id$ state in analogy with how, in the case of superfluid \enhe, the well-defined B-phase is measured against the equally well-known A-phase.
+We demonstrate this point by showing that the $d+d$ singlet pairing state can be compared and contrasted with the more familiar $d+\text{i}d$ state in analogy with how, in the case of superfluid \enhe, the well-defined B-phase is measured against the equally well-known A-phase.
 The latter are spin-triplet pairing states that have an inherent matrix structure -- in spin space -- even for single-band cases.

-We also illustrate the matrix singlet pairing's generality by constructing this type of state in other multiband systems, for the case of heavy fermion superconductor CeCu$_{2}$Si$_{2}$.
-This is an important understaking, given that CeCu$_{2}$Si$_{2}$ is the first-ever discovered unconventional SC \cite{Steg_1979}, and also recognizing that heavy fermion systems represent a prototype setting for strong correlations and unconventional superconductivity in general \cite{Mathur98,Gegenwart.08,Thompson.12}.
-Using DOF that incorporate spin-orbit coupling (SOC), we introduce an $s \Gamma_3$ state.
+Second, we illustrate the matrix singlet pairing's generality by constructing this type of state in other multiband systems, for the case of heavy fermion superconductor CeCu$_{2}$Si$_{2}$.
+This is an important undertaking , given that CeCu$_{2}$Si$_{2}$ is the first-ever discovered unconventional SC \cite{Steg_1979}, and also recognizing that heavy fermion systems represent a prototype setting for strong correlations and unconventional superconductivity in general \cite{Mathur98,Gegenwart.08,Thompson.12}.
+Using DOF that incorporate spin-orbit coupling (SOC), we introduce an $s \mathit{\Gamma}_3$ state.
 This provides the theoretical basis for the excellent description of the experimental results in CeCu$_{2}$Si$_{2}$ in terms of the $d+d$ pairing order parameter \cite{Pang, Smidman}.

 We will for the most part direct our analysis towards the effect of multiple orbitals/bands on the nature of the pairing states.
 Therefore, the issue of what drives such pairing states in the multi- orbital/band settings will only be briefly considered.
 Where this is done, our emphasis is on the short-range spin exchange interactions that are themselves induced by the underlying Coulomb (Hubbard and Hund's) interactions.
+What we have achieved, from these microscopic calculations, is to demonstrate the relevance of the general considerations given above.
+We expect that our calculation will motivate further microscopic studies that include additional microscopic physics, such as orbital fluctuations, or are based on other approaches to the electron-correlation effects.